treussart/ProbeManager_Bro/README.rst

  * Add, Delete, Update scripts and signatures.
  * Tests signatures and scripts compliance.
  * Tests signatures and scripts if generates notice via Pcap.
- * Adding intel type (IP, URL, Domain ...) possibility to import them in csv format.
+ * Adding data in the Intelligence Framework (IP, URL, Domain ...) possibility to import them in csv format.
  * Grouping rules into groups and assign this to probes.